 Take advantage of Arizona tax advantages based on contributions to the AFCSP-Bank Plan!
 Arizona residents are eligible for a $2,000 deduction to gross income per taxpayer, or $4,000 for those married, filing jointly based on contributions to the AFCSP-Bank Plan.
-Also, enjoy on of the highest maximum contribution limit of $431,000, effective October 1, 2016.
+Also, Arizonans enjoy a high maximum contribution limit of $505,000 per beneficiary, effective October 1, 2020.

-Remember, in order to take advantage of the year's Arizona state income tax deduction, your contribution check must be postmarked by December 31, 2016.
-If you choose to contribute by electronic bank transfer, your online request must by submitted by 11:59 p.m., Eastern Time, on December 31, 2016, to receive the deduction for tax year 2016.
+Remember, in order to take advantage of this year's Arizona state income tax deduction, your contribution check must be postmarked by December 31.
+If you choose to contribute by electronic bank transfer, your online request must by submitted by 11:59 p.m., Eastern Time, on December 31, to receive the deduction for the current tax year.
 Electronic bank transfers are the quickest and most efficient way to make a contribution.
 You may take advantage of the electronic bank transfer option through our Online Banking feature.

-*If you are an Indiana taxpayer (resident or non-resident, individual or married), you may receive a 20% State tax credit against you adjusted gross income, up to a maximum of $1,000, for contributions to a CollegeChoice CD Account.
-Rollover contributions from another Qualified Tuition Program into a CollegeChoice CD Account does not count as contributions eligible for the tax credit.
-Contributions may be subject to recapture from the Account Owner (not the contributor) in certain circumstances, such as a rollover to another state’s qualified tuition program or a non-qualified withdrawal or distribution from an Account opened within twelve (12) months after the Account was opened.
+*If you are an Indiana taxpayer (resident or non-resident, individual or married), you may receive a 20% State tax credit against your adjusted gross income, up to a maximum of $1,000, for contributions to a CollegeChoice CD Account.
+Rollover contributions from another Qualified Tuition Program into a CollegeChoice CD Account do not count as contributions eligible for the tax credit.
+Contributions may be subject to recapture from the Account Owner (not the contributor) in certain circumstances, such as a rollover to another state’s qualified tuition program or a non-qualified withdrawal or distribution from the Account within twelve (12) months after the Account was opened.
 See Program Disclosure Statement for more detailed information.

 Montana taxpayers are entitled to a $3,000 deduction to gross income per taxpayer, or $6,000 for those married, filing jointly based on contributions to the Montana Family Education Savings Program—Bank Plan.
 Funds are subject to recapture if withdrawn from the Program within three years.